 Similarly, a survey of youth-serving organizations by the Canadian Observatory on Homelessness and A Way Home Canada, identified an increased need for resources around mental health support as the second largest challenge to supporting youth and families at risk of homelessness—second only to the need for stable housing.

-What makes the frontline battle to support the mental health of homeless youth during COVID-19 so much more challenging than supporting any other community?
+What makes the frontline battle to support mental illness in homeless youth during COVID-19 so much more challenging than supporting any other community?
 Among a few reasons, basic needs, including food and sanitation, are poorly met.
 And access to in-person support services has decreased with social-distancing requirements.

 Which begs the question, how have youth and youth-serving organizations been coping?
 What’s working on the frontlines?
 Like the youth they engage, youth-serving and mental health organizations that support the homeless face the challenge of delivering regular activities during the pandemic.
 Face-to-face contact is hit-or-miss, and funding or staffing are constant issues for most of the organizations.